Sanjana-S-Hubballi/Alternating-Sequence-Generator/README.md

 # Alternating-Sequence-Generator

-An alternating sequence ("altseq") is defined below:
+An alternating sequence is defined below:
 - Starts at 1
 - Always counting up or down by 1
 - At element n, the counting direction changes direction if